Models 30E 40E 42E 45E

-While the Tocaro 40E’s and 42E’s (not entirely sure about the 42’s) do not go down into the 30Hz’s, do not quite make the walls tremble, their bass reproduction, notably of cellos, acoustic basses, and percussion is formidable and wonderfully accurate, causing me to rethink the conventional wisdom about the relationship between speaker size and bandwidth on the one hand and actual bass performance on the other.
+While the Tocaro 40E’s and 42E’s (not entirely sure about the 42’s) do not go down into the 30Hz’s, do not quite make the walls tremble, their bass reproduction, notably of cellos, acoustic basses, and percussion, is formidable and wonderfully accurate, causing me to rethink the conventional wisdom about the relationship between speaker size and bandwidth on the one hand and actual bass performance on the other.
 I have yet to hear the largest Tocaro 45’s, which as you can see from the photo above have two woofers.
 Stay tuned.
 I have also not heard the smaller 30’s.

-Comparing 40E’s and 42E’s, the latter with their laminate tweeters and somewhat larger enclosures project a larger, fuller, and more spacious image.
+Comparing 40E’s and 42E’s, the latter with their laminate tweeters and somewhat larger enclosures project a larger, fuller, and more open and spacious image.
 They feel more sonically complete and more confident on difficult instruments.
 On the 42’s, orchestral music has more body, sweep, and bass clarity; on good recordings that aren’t miked too closely, strings now have a sheen.
 Everything else has a bit more presence, feels a little meatier in some cases, a little more delicate in others.
 Pianos, violins, and massed female voices can be exquisite.
 The 40E’s, being true single driver speakers (again, neither 40’s nor 42’s use crossovers) seem more absolutely coherent.
-They are also sexier, sweeter, and simpler.
+They are also sexier, warmer, sweeter, and simpler.
 As a result, they have their own kind of magic, a different kind of beauty than their big brothers, which can, especially if there is a new Resolution Audio Black Jack AC cable on your digital front end (more about that soon) make their limitations almost disappear.
 Some listeners may prefer the smaller speakers for these qualities.

 Tocaros can be a revelation if you are accustomed to even the best of the competition.
 With all Tocaros we often feel we have come out of the woods and into a clearing.
 If you are a fan of a particular sound, color, or presentation in audio, I recommend hearing these remarkable speakers to test your response to objectivity.